 While Thailand usually has tropical weather, the weather varies by region.
 Hereby the north of Thailand experiences more weather changes than the south.

-Central Thailand usually has a rather constant weather patterns.
+Central Thailand usually has a rather constant weather pattern.

 If you want to visit the Similan Islands, you have to plan a visit between October and May as those months are the only time when the islands are open.